SungHoHong2/Leetcode-Experiment/medium/Reconstruct_Itinerary/README.md

         # start the depth-first search from JFK
         pass

-    def dfs(self, origin):
+    def dfs(self, src):
+        """
+        post-order dfs:
+        start accumulating the destinations at the finishing point of the dfs
+        """
         # set the returning array
+        # get the list of destinations
-        # explore the destinations of the origin
+        # explore and collect destinations using dfs
-        # append the origin to the array after finishing the search
+        # add the source to the returning array
-        # return the array
+        # return the destinations
         pass
 ```